Andrew Rosindell: Views on LGBT issues

-Euroscepticism and border control
+Views on Euroscepticism and border control

 In 2012, Rosindell unsuccessfully attempted to introduce the United Kingdom Borders Bill, a private member's bill aiming to create a dedicated entry queue for citizens of countries where the British Queen is head of state, as well as introducing pictures of the Queen and more royal symbols at UK borders.
 He reiterated calls for preferential treatment of "Her Majesty's subjects" visiting Britain in 2015, whilst also calling for the immigration system to favour Commonwealth citizens, as opposed to those from the EU.
 This measure was then adopted by Chancellor Philip Hammond in his October 2018 budget.

 Rosindell has spoken in favour of a federal UK and in 2014 proposed a bill calling for a separate English Parliament, whilst declaring himself opposed to the idea of imposing English votes for English laws restrictions on the Westminster Parliament.

 In September 2015, Rosindell presented a Ten Minute Rule Bill to Parliament entitled the United Kingdom Borders (Control and Sovereignty) Bill.
 In his speech presenting the Bill, he argued that Britain must take back control of its borders from the European Union, stating that "A nation that does not retain sovereignty over its national borders will ultimately be powerless to determine its own destiny".
 The speech also advocated a policy of controlled immigration, arguing that public services were unable to keep up with the number of people entering the country every year.

 In an early day motion of 3 November 2016, as a celebration of the Brexit vote and Britain withdrawing from the European Union, Rosindell argued for a return to the broadcasting of "God Save the Queen" at the end of BBC One transmissions each day.
 The practice was dropped in 1997 (ostensibly due to BBC One adopting 24-hour broadcasting by simulcasting BBC News 24 overnight, rendering closedown obsolete).
 That evening, BBC Two's Newsnight programme ended its nightly broadcast with host Kirsty Wark saying that they were "incredibly happy to oblige" Rosindell's request, before ending with a clip of the Sex Pistols performing the punk song of the same name (an anti-monarchist song), much to Rosindell's discontent.

 In 2017, Rosindell said: "The humiliation of having a pink European Union passport will now soon be over and the United Kingdom nationals can once again feel pride and self-confidence in their own nationality when travelling, just as the Swiss and Americans can do.
 National identity matters and there is no better way of demonstrating this today than by bringing back this much-loved national symbol when travelling overseas."

-Foreign affairs

-In July 2010, Rosindell was appointed by the Chairman of the Conservative Party, Sayeeda Warsi, onto the board of the Westminster Foundation for Democracy.
-Since 2015, Rosindell has served on the Foreign Affairs Select Committee.